ucfopen/canvasapi/CONTRIBUTING.md

 * [simple](https://github.com/ucfopen/canvasapi/issues?q=sort%3Aid_desc-desc+is%3Aopen+label%3Asimple) -- easier issues to start working on; great for getting familiar with the codebase.
 * [api coverage](https://github.com/ucfopen/canvasapi/issues?q=sort%3Aid_desc-desc+is%3Aopen+label%3Aapi-coverage) -- covering new endpoints or updating existing ones.
-* [internal](https://github.com/ucfopen/canvasapi/issues?q=sort%3Aid_desc-desc+is%3Aopen+label%3Ainternal) -- updates to the engine to improve performance.
+* [enhancement](https://github.com/ucfopen/canvasapi/issues?q=sort%3Aid_desc-desc+is%3Aopen+label%3Aenhancement) -- updates to the engine to improve performance or add new functionality.
 * [major](https://github.com/ucfopen/canvasapi/issues?q=sort%3Aid_desc-desc+is%3Aopen+label%3Amajor) -- difficult or major changes or additions that require familiarity with the library.
 * [bug](https://github.com/ucfopen/canvasapi/issues?q=sort%3Aid_desc-desc+is%3Aopen+label%3Abug) -- happy little code accidents.
+* [fixed-in-develop](https://github.com/ucfopen/canvasapi/issues?q=sort%3Aid_desc-desc+is%3Aopen+label%3Afixed-in-develop) -- issues that have been resolved but the changes are not in the latest release yet.
+* [canvas-bug](https://github.com/ucfopen/canvasapi/issues?q=sort%3Aid_desc-desc+is%3Aopen+label%3Acanvas-bug) -- confirmed to be an issue with the Canvas LMS rather than the CanvasAPI library.
+* [help wanted](https://github.com/ucfopen/canvasapi/issues?q=sort%3Aid_desc-desc+is%3Aopen+label%3A"help%20wanted") -- we need *your* help to figure these out!
+* [documentation](https://github.com/ucfopen/canvasapi/issues?q=sort%3Aid_desc-desc+is%3Aopen+label%3Adocumentation) -- issues relating to Documentation.
+Specifically, any of the `.md` files or our [class reference docs](http://canvasapi.readthedocs.io/en/latest/).

 Once you've found an issue you're interested in tackling, take a look at our [first contribution tutorial](#making-your-first-contribution) for information on our pull request policy.